 All gifts to the Solano Community Foundation are tax-deductible.
 Donors who establish a fund at the Foundation benefit from the highest available tax deductions for charitable contributions.
 We also offer a range of ways to give that can save you money while also benefiting the community.

 When you establish an endowed fund at the Foundation, your contribution works forever to support the issues that matter most to you.
 After your death, your gift continues to help.
-Even a person of modest means can leave a lasting legacy to our region.
+Even a person of modest means can leave a lasting legacy to their charitable work.
 We preserve a donor's saved assets, long after they're gone.

 25. We make it easy to care for Solano County.

 We identify community needs and generate solutions.
 We introduce donors to organizations with similar dreams and missions.
 We do the homework and the legwork so you can have the good feeling that comes with making a difference in your community.